5loaves-2fish-12basckets/ADF_studies/raw_efforts/paper_review/week01.tex.md

 ## Are Adversarial Examples inevitable?
 [paper link](https://openreview.net/pdf?id=r1lWUoA9FQ)
->This paper attemps to illustrate and characterize adversarial examples using mathematical models
+>This paper attemps to illustrate and characterize adversarial examples using mathematical models.

 #### selected key points
 1. math setup: some data points lie in space $\Omega$.
 C partitions $\Omega$ into disjoint subsets.
 If there is $x,\hat{x}\in\Omega$ with $C(\hat{x})\neq c, C(x)=c$ and $d(x,\hat{x})\le\epsilon$.
 Then $\hat{x}$ is an adversarial example